Everything you ever maybe wanted to know about kettlebells, and lots of stuff you probably didn’t. Updated for 2017!

 I’ve used many major brand of kettlebells, including experimenting with a homemade kettlebell made out of plumbing parts.
 If you’ve been looking for real-world feedback on cast-iron kettlebells in general or a specific brand in particular, read on.

 Warning – this is a ridiculously long and detailed write up, so if you just want to know about a particular kettlebell use the table of contents below to skip to the Rating section of any kettlebell included in the testing.
-If you just want to know which kettlebells came out on top, skip to the Best kettlebells for home use section.
+If you just want to know which kettlebells came out on top, skip to the Best cast-iron kettlebells for home use section.

 - What’s a kettlebell?